breakawayz/loadbalance/README.md

 Implementing ResourceWorkStrategy
 =================================
 ResourceWorkStrategy is expected to be implementing with a specific return type in mind.
-Thus, a ResourceWorkStrategy<String> implementation would return a String as a result of the work done.
+Thus, a ResourceWorkStrategy&lt;String&gt; implementation would return a String as a result of the work done.

 The class definition for such an implementation might look like:
 ````